Everest Base Camp Trek

-This corner of the world simply has to be on your list of places to go.
-From the welcoming nature of the Sherpa to the panoramic vistas for miles to see there is literally something to suit everyone.
 The trek to Everest Base Camp and Kala Patthar is a popular trek but by no means does that make it easy.
-This 12 day trek incorporates acclimatisation days and excursions to assist with the acclimatisation process but the air is thinner higher up and this makes physical activity harder.
-We have however enlisted the support of a local Sherpa, porters and thier expertise to give us the best opportunity of achieving our goal.
+Altitude sickness is a serious obstacle and this 12-day trek incorporates acclimatisation days and excursions to help assist with the acclimatisation process to high altitudes.
+The air is thinner at high altitudes which makes physical activity harder.
+Thankfully, as well as being supported by our UK leaders we have enlisted the support of local Sherpa and porters and their expertise and experience give us the best chance of achieving our goal.

-With the highest mountain in the world always just around the corner it’s hard not to get excited when ascending towards Everest Base Camp.
-In every direction the mountains of the high Himalaya can be seen and it is simply breathtaking.
-Stopping along the trail for a cup of tea sitting on the terrace of a teahouse relaxing and soaking in all that is Nepal will make you wish you’d been sooner and make you never want to leave.
+With the highest mountain in the world always just around the corner, it’s hard not to get excited when ascending towards Everest Base Camp.
+In every direction, the mountains of the high Himalaya can be seen and it is simply breathtaking.
+Stop along the trail for a cup of tea on the terrace of a teahouse while relaxing and taking in all that Nepal has to offer will make you wish you had visited sooner and make you never want to leave.

-Porters will carry your kit leaving you with just a daypack so you can focus on the trek and enjoying your surroundings.
-The Sherpa and assistant guides will support you throughout each day from teahouse to teahouse where you can rest for the night.
+During the Everest Base Camp Trek, our team of Porters will carry your kit, leaving you with just a light daypack to carry, allowing you to focus on the trek and enjoy your surroundings.
+The Sherpa and assistant guides will support you with their extensive mountaineering experience and knowledge throughout each day and guide you from teahouse to teahouse, where you can rest for the night.

-We pride ourselves on having tried and tested each of our events before offering them to our clients and that way we can advise you from personal experience and support you in the planning proces from the very first time you contact us.
+Here at Mountaineerin, we pride ourselves on having tried and tested each of our events before offering them to our clients.
+That way we can advise you from personal experience and support you in the planning process from the very first time you contact us.
 We believe our events provide a quality experience at a competitive rate and we trust you won’t be disappointed.

 - Reviews 0 Reviews0/5